What Sending an Email Means

 ## Related Guides

-- [Email Types and Sender Separation](https://mailrith.com/guides/email-types-and-sender-separation.md): Marketing, transactional, operational, and personal email should not always share the same sender setup.
+- [Email Types and Sender Separation](https://mailrith.com/guides/email-types-and-sender-separation.md): Marketing, transactional, operational, and personal email should not always use the same sender setup.

 - [Choose the Right Sending Method](https://mailrith.com/guides/choose-the-right-send.md): Use broadcasts for one-time messages, sequences for planned follow-ups, and automations for behavior-based journeys.

-- [Plan Before You Write](https://mailrith.com/guides/plan-before-writing.md): A short plan keeps the email focused and prevents last-minute mistakes with subscribers, offer, and timing.
+- [Plan Before You Write](https://mailrith.com/guides/plan-before-writing.md): A short plan keeps the email focused and prevents last-minute mistakes with subscribers, the offer, and timing.